Regent's Canal: History

 As with many Nash projects, the detailed design was passed to one of his assistants, in this case James Morgan, who was appointed chief engineer of the canal company.
 Work began on 14 October 1812.
 The first section from Paddington to Camden Town opened in 1816 and included a 251 m long tunnel under Maida Hill east of an area now known as 'Little Venice', and a much shorter tunnel, just 48 m long, under Lisson Grove.
 The Camden to Limehouse section, including the 886 m long Islington Tunnel and the Regent's Canal Dock (used to transfer cargo from seafaring vessels to canal barges – today known as Limehouse Basin), opened four years later on 1 August 1820.
 Various intermediate basins were also constructed (e.g.: Cumberland Basin to the east of Regent's Park, Battlebridge Basin, close to Kings Cross, and City Road Basin).
 Many other basins such as Wenlock Basin, Kingsland Basin, St. Pancras Stone and Coal Basin, and one in front of the Great Northern Railway's Granary were also built, and some of these survive.

 All the locks were built with duplicate chambers to facilitate the heavy barge traffic.
 With the demise of commercial traffic in the early 1970s, at the end of 1973, the British Waterways Board embarked on a three-year programme to convert one chamber at each lock into an overflow weir to facilitate unmanned use by pleasure craft without the risk of serious flooding due to incorrect use of the paddles.

 The City Road Basin, the nearest to the City of London, soon eclipsed the Paddington Basin in the amount of goods carried, principally coal and building materials.
 These were goods that were being shipped locally, in contrast to the canal's original purpose of transshipping imports to the Midlands.
 The opening of the London and Birmingham Railway in 1838 actually increased the tonnage of coal carried by the canal.
 By the early twentieth century, with the Midland trade lost to the railways, and more deliveries made by road, the canal had fallen into a long decline.

-Explosion of the barge Tilbury under the Macclesfield Bridge
+Macclesfield Bridge disaster

 Macclesfield Bridge before the explosion.
 After the explosion it was also known as Blow Up Bridge.

 Just before 5am on 2 October 1874 the narrowboat barge Tilbury which was loaded with sugar, nuts, three barrels of petroleum and around five tons of gunpowder exploded right under the Macclesfield Bridge, just outside London Zoo.

 Until the explosion, the Tilbury was part of a convoy consisting of a tugboat and three narrowboats travelling westwards heading for a quarry in the West Midlands.